Considering a copier lease buyout can be a strategic decision for many businesses looking to optimize their office equipment expenses.

 Buyouts can vary depending on the dealership, but in general, they simply mean:

-• The new copier dealership proposes new equipment and their customized service plan into a new copier lease.
+- The new copier dealership proposes new equipment and its customized service plan in a new copier lease.

 It’s important to understand that in a buyout, you are not truly getting “out” of a copier lease.
 You’re trading one lease for another lease that contains better equipment or more favorable terms.